International Student Survey Terms of Reference

-CBIE has submitted an application to the Community Research Ethics Office (CREO), a Research Ethics Board (REB) that services Canadian not-for-profit organizations, governments, independent consultants, community organizations, community researchers, and others that want to maximize the ethical conduct of their research.
+The 2023 International Student Survey has been reviewed and approved by the Community Research Ethics Office (CREO), a Research Ethics Board (REB) that services Canadian not-for-profit organizations, governments, independent consultants, community organizations, community researchers, and others that want to maximize the ethical conduct of their research.
 CREO’s work aligns with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2, 2018).
-Once CBIE’s statement of ethics approval is obtained from CREO for the International Student Survey, it will be circulated to participating institutions to be used as additional information for internal ethics review processes.
+The ethics approval letter and other supporting documents will be provided to institutions that have completed the participation agreement and are registered to join this surveying initiative.

 Many institutions have research ethics boards (REB) that assess research involving human subjects.
 REBs ensure compliance with ethical standards and protect the dignity, rights and welfare of research participants.
 Review your institution’s ethics approval procedure.
-If an internal ethical review is required to complete this project at your institution, in addition to CBIE’s ethics approval obtained from CREO, we highly recommend beginning this process as soon as possible to ensure the survey can be launched at the beginning of October 2023.
+If an internal ethical review is required to complete this project at your institution, we highly recommend beginning this process as soon as possible to ensure the survey can be launched at the beginning of October 2023.

 To encourage students to participate in the survey, CBIE is offering three prizes of $ 1,000.
 Winners will be randomly selected from the pool of students who complete the survey.
 To be eligible, students must complete the survey, agree to participate in the draw and give permission to CBIE to contact them if they are one of the winners.
-CBIE will communicate directly with the winners via email to award the prizes.
-Winners will be contacted via email between December 4 – 22, 2024.
-If students agree to share the news with their institution, we will do so via our contact at your institution.
-If students agree to share the news with their institution, we will do so via our contact at your institution.
+Participants can skip through the survey on a question-by-question basis by selecting the “prefer not to answer” option that has been included on all potentially sensitive questions.
+Partial surveys and duplicates will be automatically deleted.

-Participants may withdraw from the survey at any time by closing their browser.
+Students may withdraw from the survey at any time by closing their browser.
 Incomplete questionnaires will not be included in the anonymized dataset.
-Participants can request the removal of their data before June 16, 2023 by sending thier request to firstname.lastname@example.org.
+Participants can request the removal of their data before November 30, 2023 by sending their request to [email protected].

-A copy of the online consent form that participants need to agree to before beginning the survey is available here.
+A copy of the online consent form that participating students must agree to before beginning the survey is available here.